Inversion types

 glacier = simulation.glaciers[glacier_idx]

-# We trim only the time period between `t` and `t - x`, where `x` is the PDD time window defined in the physical parameters.
+# We trim only the time period between `t` and `t - x`, where `x` is the PDD time window defined in the input attributes.

 get_cumulative_climate!(glacier.climate, period)